 Dear ASM Maryland Branch Members,

-As the current President of the Maryland Branch I would like to welcome all of you to the 2019-2020 series of ASM Maryland Branch meetings.
-It is indeed an honor to serve as President for the year.
+As the President of the Maryland Branch of the American Society for Microbiology, I would like to extend a warm welcome to the 2020-2021 series of ASM Maryland Branch meetings.
+The Maryland Branch comprises a diverse group of scientists representing a multitude of backgrounds and I am proud to serve as branch President this year.

-Third Meeting Our third meeting will feature our ASM Distinguished Lecturer.
-This year, Dr. Edward Dudley, Professor of Food Science and Director of the E. coli Reference Laboratory at Penn State, will speak on “Whole Genome Sequencing: A Leap Forward for Food Safety Regulators, a Massive Concern to the Food Industry”.
-The meeting will be held at the Radisson Cross Keys in early April, with the exact date yet to be determined.
+Third Meeting Our third meeting, like the others, will be held virtually, and will feature our ASM Distinguished Lecturer, Dr. Edward Dudley, Professor of Food Science and Director of the E. coli Reference Laboratory at Penn State University.
+As you may recall, Dr. Dudley was the planned speaker for our third meeting last year before COVID-19 brought in-person meetings to a halt.
+We are fortunate that Dr. Dudley will join us this year to speak on “Whole Genome Sequencing: A Leap Forward for Food Safety Regulators, a Massive Concern to the Food Industry” on February 10th, 2021.

-Fourth Meeting Our fourth and last meeting of the year we be our annual student oral and poster presentation meeting at the University of Maryland Baltimore on June 15th right before the ASM Microbe Meeting in Chicago.
-For this meeting, undergraduate and graduate students will submit abstracts of their current research, the top abstracts will be selected as winners of the J. Howard Brown Award and these students will give oral presentations of their work.
-All submitters including non-student members are encouraged to present their research as posters at this meeting as well.
+Fifth Meeting Our fifth and last meeting of the year will be our annual student oral and poster presentation meeting.
+Normally, this meeting is held at the University of Maryland Baltimore BioPark right before the ASM Microbe Meeting (which is slated to be held in Anaheim, CA, June 3-7, 2021).
+We hope that this meeting can be held in person, although a virtual meeting cannot be ruled out.
+Regardless, undergraduate and graduate students will submit abstracts of their current research, with the top abstracts selected as the winners of the J. Howard Brown Award and these students will give an oral presentation of their work.
+All submitters, including non-student members, are encouraged to present their research, whether that be in-person or virtual poster presentations.

 American Society for Microbiology, Maryland Branch